Student representatives

 Programme Committee meetings are the main way Student Representatives will share student feedback.
 Each MSc programme will have two Programme Committee meetings a year.
 These meetings give the Student Representatives a chance to share what students enjoy about the programme and what they think could be changed.
 These meetings are attended by the Student Representatives, the Programme Director, the Programme Administrator and all Course Coordinators on the programme.

-The postgraduate SSLC is a School-wide committee covering all of the postgraduate taught degrees.
+The postgraduate SVC is a School-wide committee covering all of the postgraduate taught degrees.

-The committee meets twice every semester to discuss issues related to teaching, course content and design, School administration, available facilities, and other aspects of the student experience provided by the School and University.
+The committee meets twice every semester to discuss student voice, including all issues related to teaching, course content and design, School administration, available facilities, and other aspects of the student experience provided by the School and University.

 These meetings are attended by all MSc Student Representatives, all Programme Directors as well as various support services across the School.